hmsayem/alumni-api/README.md

     "category": "Dynamic Programming"
 }
 ```
-> The request will create the above blog post.
+> This request will create the above blog post.
 Server will set the logged in user as the author of this blog post.
 ##### Get blog post
 ```http